janeyx99/torch-release-notes/2.7.0/done/result_python_frontend.md

 #### Change `torch.Tensor.new_tensor()` be on the given Tensor's device by default ([#144958](https://github.com/pytorch/pytorch/pull/144958))

 This function was always creating the new Tensor on the "cpu" device and will now use the same device as the current Tensor object.
-This behavior is not consistent with other `.new_*` methods.
+This behavior is now consistent with other `.new_*` methods.

 ### deprecation